stuartellis/sve-personal-website/content/articles/mac-setup.md

 ## Programming Languages

 Avoid using the installations of programming languages that are included in macOS.
-Instead, use containers or specialized tools like version managers.
+Instead, use version manager tools.
 These enable you to use the correct versions and dependencies for each project that you work on.

-This article provides instructions to help you install programming languages with the [mise](https://mise.jdx.dev/) version manager.
-It also includes instructions using Homebrew to install specialized version managers for some programming languages.
+Follow the advice in the sections below to install version managers for popular programming languages with Homebrew.

 If possible, avoid using Homebrew itself to install programming languages.
 Homebrew has limited support for working with multiple versions of the same programming language.

 ### Python Development: pyenv and pipx

 Current versions of macOS include a copy of Python 3, but this will not be the latest version of Python.
 Use either [mise](https://mise.jdx.dev/) or [pyenv](https://github.com/pyenv/pyenv) to install Python.
-These tools enable you to use multiple versions of Python.
+Both of these tools enable you to use multiple versions of Python.

 To install pyenv with Homebrew, run this command in a terminal window: